Centaur (rocket stage): Centaur III/Common Centaur

 Common Centaur is the upper stage of the Atlas V rocket.
-Earlier Common Centaurs were propelled by the RL10-A-4-2 version of the RL-10.
-Since 2014, Common Centaur has flown with the RL10-C-1 engine, which is shared with the Delta Cryogenic Second Stage, to reduce costs.
-The Dual Engine Centaur (DEC) configuration will continue to use the smaller RL10-A-4-2 to accommodate two engines in the available space.
+Earlier Common Centaurs were propelled by the RL10A-4-2 version of the RL10.
+From 2014 to 2026, Common Centaur flew with the RL10C-1 engine, which was shared with the Delta Cryogenic Second Stage, to reduce costs.
+The Dual Engine Centaur (DEC) configuration continues to use the smaller RL10A-4-2 to accommodate two engines in the available space.

-The Atlas V can fly in multiple configurations, but only one affects the way Centaur integrates with the booster and fairing: the 5.4 m diameter Atlas V payload fairing attaches to the booster and encapsulates the upper stage and payload, routing fairing-induced aerodynamic loads into the booster.
-If the 4 m diameter payload fairing is used, the attachment point is at the top (forward end) of Centaur, routing loads through the Centaur tank structure.
+The Atlas V could fly in multiple configurations, but only one affected the way Centaur integrates with the booster and fairing: the 5.4 m diameter Atlas V payload fairing attached to the booster and encapsulated the upper stage and payload, routing fairing-induced aerodynamic loads into the booster.
+If the 4 m diameter payload fairing was used, the attachment point was at the top (forward end) of Centaur, routing loads through the Centaur tank structure.

 The latest Common Centaurs can accommodate secondary payloads using an Aft Bulkhead Carrier attached to the engine end of the stage.

 Single Engine Centaur (SEC)

-Most payloads launch on Single Engine Centaur (SEC) with one RL10.
-This is the variant for all normal flights of the Atlas V (indicated by the last digit of the naming system, for example Atlas V 421).
+Most payloads launched on Single Engine Centaur (SEC) with one RL10.
+This was the variant for all normal flights of the Atlas V (indicated by the last digit of the naming system, for example Atlas V 421).
+It made its final flight on 2 July 2026.

 Dual Engine Centaur (DEC)

-A dual engine variant with two RL-10 engines is available, but only for launching the CST-100 Starliner crewed spacecraft.
+A dual engine variant with two RL10 engines is available, but only for launching the CST-100 Starliner crewed spacecraft.
 The higher thrust of two engines allows a gentler ascent with more horizontal velocity and less vertical velocity, which reduces deceleration to survivable levels in the event of a launch abort and ballistic reentry occurring at any point in the flight.